aleshaleksey/fansys23/monsters-npcs/monsters-and-dragons.md

 Aside from hand-waving the question away, there can be a whole number of reasons.
 - Dragons reproduce and grow slowly, so their numbers might not be enough to control whole civilisations the world over.
 - In most settings they spend most of their lives sleeping, probably due the enormous metabolic costs of activity for their enormous forms.
-- They do, they'r just magically disguised as humanoids and so most people, other than those who are kept in a constant state of fear, or discredited as madmen, don't know.
+- They do, they'r just magically disguised as humanoids and so most people, other than those who are kept in a constant state of fear, or discredited as madmen, are not aware of the fact.

 Likewise, settings where dragons *do* rule the world are completely plausible.